awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.Redis.md

    1. For **Engine version compatibility**, choose the ElastiCache for Redis engine version that you want to run on this cluster\.
 Unless you have a specific reason to run an older version, we recommend that you choose the latest version\.
 **Important**
 You can upgrade to newer engine versions\.
 If you upgrade major engine versions, for example from 5\.0\.6 to 6\.x, you need to select a parameter group family that is comptabile with the new engine version\.
-For more information on doing so, see [Upgrading Engine Versions](VersionManagement.md)\.
+For more information on doing so, see [Upgrading engine versions](VersionManagement.md)\.
 However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.

    1. In **Port**, use the default port, 6379\.
 If you have a reason to use a different port, enter the port number\.

    1. For **Parameter group**, choose a parameter group or create a new one\.
 Parameter groups control the runtime parameters of your cluster\.
-For more information on parameter groups, see [Redis\-specific parameters](ParameterGroups.Redis.md) and [Creating a Parameter Group](ParameterGroups.Creating.md)\.
+For more information on parameter groups, see [Redis\-specific parameters](ParameterGroups.Redis.md) and [Creating a parameter group](ParameterGroups.Creating.md)\.

    1. For **Node type**, click the down arrow \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-DnArrow.png)\)\.
 In the **Change node type** dialog box, choose the **Instance family** of the node type that you want, choose the node type that you want to use for this cluster, and then choose **Save**\.

-      For more information, see [Choosing Your Node Size](nodes-select-size.md#CacheNodes.SelectSize)\.
+      For more information, see [Choosing your node size](nodes-select-size.md#CacheNodes.SelectSize)\.

    1. For **Number of replicas**, choose the number of read replicas that you want for this cluster\.